christophhagen/CryptoKit25519/README.md

 ## Attribution

-The framework uses the Swift Wrapper [CEd25519](https://github.com/christophhagen/CEd25519).
+This framework uses the Swift Wrapper [CEd25519](https://github.com/christophhagen/CEd25519).
+The implementation was inspired by [Ed25519 for Swift 3.x](https://github.com/vzsg/ed25519).